top of page

 Adventure Leaders

+Now Enrolling for 2025-2026!
 The Adventure Leaders program offers youth the opportunity to develop leadership skills, engage in outdoor activities, and work as a team.
 The program emphasizes confidence, empowerment, social-emotional development, physical agility, and community service.
 High Schoolers are Adventure 'Guides' and are invited to participate in a mentorship program.
 Student Council Credit available through many charter schools.
-Monthly meetings, and service project days that are optional.
+Monthly meetings, and service project days that are optional but encouraged.

 Various Meeting Locations in the San Gabriel Valley